cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 A condition can be set on this value to get a line follower behavior.

 An example of BotStudio can be found by opening the "WEBOTS\_HOME/projects/robots/e-puck/world/e-puck\_botstudio.wbt" world file (see below).
-The BotStudio windows appears when the e-puck's controller points on a *.bsg* file.
+The BotStudio windows appears upon double clicking on the e-puck when the controller points on a *.bsg* file.

 #### Bluetooth setup